-measures, a supplementary program was initiated in 2016 to support the regions of Middle Franconia and Lower Bavaria specifically.
+and Lower Bavaria specifically.
 Given that these relocations were focused on these specific areas rather than being based on a structural index, they are excluded from this analysis.
 Hence, I only analyze receiving locations that are in line quasi-experimental set-up created through the index-based selection.

 In this study, the primary unit of analysis is the municipality, encompassing 7,559 German municipalities, with 2,027 located in Bavaria.
 Data on the relocation program were meticulously extracted from annual government reports, the BayernAtlas webpage, parliamentary inquiries by opposition parties, and various newspaper articles.
 For comprehensive information on data extraction procedures, refer to Freitas, Dimitria (2024).
 The Bavarian structural index-designed to allocate agencies based on municipal economic and demographic profiles-guides my matched sample creation for analysis.
 This index consolidates five metrics: population projections, unemployment rates, employment levels, income levels, and net migration of young adults aged 18-30.
 Diverging from the original structural index methodology, my empirical approach employs log differences from 2009 to 2014- before the policy announcement-to ensure that matched municipalities exhibit comparable trends rather than isolated annual levels as used in the original index.
-On average, receiving municipalities are a two-hour drive away from their corresponding sending locations, and relocations make up 1.3% of the respective local labor market of the receiving location.
+On average, receiving municipalities are approximately 180 kilometers from their corresponding sending locations, and relocations make up for 1% of the respective local labor market of the receiving location.